 H. Westley Clark

-Sarah E. Wakeman, MD is an Addiction Medicine Physician who serves as Medical Director for the Mass General Hospital Substance Use Disorder Initiative, program director of the Mass General Addiction Medicine fellowship, Medical Director of the Mass General Hospital Addiction Consult Team, co-chair of the Mass General Opioid Task Force, clinical co-lead of the Partners Healthcare Substance Use Disorder Initiative, and co-chair of the Partners Healthcare Opioid Steering Committee.
-She is an Assistant Professor of Medicine at Harvard Medical School.
+Sarah E. Wakeman, MD, is an Addiction Medicine Physician who serves as Medical Director for the Mass General Hospital Substance Use Disorder Initiative, program director of the Mass General Addiction Medicine fellowship, Medical Director of the Mass General Hospital Addiction Consult Team, co-chair of the Mass General Opioid Task Force, clinical co-lead of the Partners Healthcare Substance Use Disorder Initiative, and co-chair of the Partners Healthcare Opioid Steering Committee.
+She is an Associate Professor of Medicine at Harvard Medical School.
 She is also the chief Medical Officer of RIZE Massachusetts.

 David A. Fiellin, MD, is a Professor of Medicine, Emergency Medicine and Public Health at Yale where he directs the Yale Program in Addiction Medicine.
 He is an internist and board certified in Addiction Medicine.
 He directed DATA 2000 training for the American Society of Addiction Medicine for 5 years and served as the first medical director of the Physician Clinical Support System (PCSS).
 He was Co-Editor of the ASAM textbook, Principles of Addiction Medicine, 4th, 5th, and 6th Editions

-Dr. Jordan is an associate program director of the psychiatry residency program at Yale University, an assistant professor of psychiatry, and an attending physician at Connecticut Medical Center.
+Ayana Jordan MD/PhD, MS, is an associate program director of the psychiatry residency program at Yale University, an assistant professor of psychiatry, and an attending physician at Connecticut Medical Center.
 She is committed to increasing access to addiction services within minority communities, both nationally and abroad.
 Dr. Jordan was recently appointed the new director of the Yale Psychiatry Residency Global Mental Health Program.
 Dr Jordan is the proud recipient of multiple clinical and research awards for her contribution to the field, including being inducted into the Top 40 under 40 society, by her undergraduate alma mater.